 Does Arkansas Require a Locksmith License?

-No. Arkansas is one of the friendliest states for aspiring locksmiths because it doesn’t regulate the trade at all.
+No. Arkansas is one of the friendliest states for aspiring locksmiths because it does not regulate the trade at all.

-You don’t need a state license, certification, or even formal training to work as a locksmith in Arkansas.
-You can literally finish an online course, buy some tools, and start taking customers tomorrow.
+You do not need a state license, certification, or even formal training to work as a locksmith in Arkansas.
+You can finish an online course, buy some tools, and start taking customers the following week.

 How Much Do Locksmiths Make in Arkansas?

-The average locksmith salary in Arkansas is around $49,799 per year, which breaks down to about $24 per hour.
+The average locksmith salary in Arkansas is around $49,799 a year, which breaks down to about $24 an hour.
 Not bad for a trade you can learn in a few months.

 The real money comes from running your own business.
-We know locksmith business owners in Arkansas pulling $60,000 to $80,000 once they’re established.
+Locksmith business owners in Arkansas regularly pull $60,000 to $80,000 once they are established.
 Emergency calls and automotive key programming bring in premium rates.

 Arkansas has a lower cost of living compared to states like California or Connecticut, so your dollars stretch further here even if locksmith wages are slightly lower than coastal states.